davidetartaggia12/SIP_CourseSummary/README.md

 >13. phone2 --- BYE ---> phone1
 >14. phone1 --- OK ---> phone2

-** *before the invite3 the proxy1 send a request at a DNS server to learn the IP address*
+** *before the invite3 the proxy1 sends a request to a DNS server to learn the IP address*

 <br><br>

  ## SIP SERVER ARCHITECTURES :

 There are 3 types of server architectures:
 1. **Proxy** : it's very similar to HTTP proxy, it's very fast and scalable.
-It's often use in telephony server provider.
+It's often used by telephony service providers.
-2. **Back-to-Back User Agent** (B2BUA): is more overhead compare to a SIP proxy, but it's more flexable to implement.
+2. **Back-to-Back User Agent** (B2BUA): is more overhead compared to a SIP proxy, but it's more flexible to implement.
 Most PBXs use this architecture.
 3. **Redirect** : it's very light but without much control.
-Redirect servers are many time used for local number portability.
+Redirect servers are much time used for local number portability.

 <br>

-- **SIP PROXY ARCHITECTURE** : *One-Leg Call* <br> You have only one Call-ID, the SIP proxy don't change much the request before sending ahead, except the address of the request.
+- **SIP PROXY ARCHITECTURE** : *One-Leg Call* <br> You have only one Call-ID, the SIP proxy doesn't change much of the request before sending ahead, except the address of the request.

-- **SIP REDIRECT ARCHITECTURE** : *Independent Leg Calls* <br> It's more simplar than Proxy, phone1 generate an Invite and the server create a *302 moved temporarily* whith the address at the end of the contact, then phone1 send only the *302* to the phone2.
+- **SIP REDIRECT ARCHITECTURE** : *Independent Leg Calls* <br> It's simpler than Proxy, phone1 generates an Invite and the server creates a *302 moved temporarily* with the address at the end of the contact, then phone1 sends only the *302* to the phone2.
 Not all phones support the 'moved temporarily'.ù

-- **SIP B2BUA ARCHITECTURE** : *Two Leg Calls* <br> You have two leg = Two Call-ID.
-The connection remains between the phone and the B2BUA server, not direct between the 2 phones.
-There's 2 completely different calls connected by the B2BUA server.
+- **SIP B2BUA ARCHITECTURE** : *Two Leg Calls* <br> You have two legs = Two Call-ID.
+The connection remains between the phone and the B2BUA server, not directly between the 2 phones.
+There are 2 completely different calls connected by the B2BUA server.
 You can connect 2 phones directly configuring the server in the right mode.

 <br><br>

- ## SIP ADDRESSING, HEADERS AND BODY :
+ ## SIP ADDRESSING, HEADERS, AND BODY :
 *How to identify components of a SIP message*

 <br>

-- **Addresses and Aliases** : <br> SIP Addresses are very similar to mail address.
-They are referred by URI (uniform resources identify) and they determine where the request is going to be send.
-Aliases should be add at the addresses before sending.
+- **Addresses and Aliases** : <br> SIP Addresses are very similar to mail addresses.
+They are referred by URI (uniform resources identify) and they determine where the request is going to be sent.
+Aliases should be added at the addresses before sending.

 - **Mandatory Headers** :
 > - To